Skip to content

 }

 No URL.
 No variable names beyond what’s needed for the graph.
 No string literals.
-Just enough structure to identify patterns.
+Just enough structure to identify the pattern.

 Dimensions